Onboarding new employees is an essential part of the recruitment process. Skipping this requirement can backfire big time.

 Onsite Internal Processes

-Every team has a separate onboarding document as well, along with initial exercises for new hires (including a basic training of our project management system and Slack).
+Every team has a separate onboarding document as well, along with initial exercises for new hires (including basic training in our project management system and Slack).

 Working with an on-site member is always recommended.
 It’s teamwork after all.
 But limiting the regular, repetitive activities by compiling helpful resources to get started can drastically reduce the error levels at first and improve the onboarding experience for new talent.